AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-35/acsd-51265-catalog-product-price.md

 <u>Actual results</u>

-Product price reindex would take more than 1 hour.
+Product price reindexing takes more than an hour.

 ## Apply the patch